terrajobst/EntityFramework.Docs.it-it/entity-framework/core/miscellaneous/cli/powershell.md

 ## <a name="get-dbcontext"></a>Get-DbContext

-Ottiene informazioni su un tipo `DbContext`.
+Ottiene informazioni su un tipo di `DbContext`.

 ## <a name="remove-migration"></a>Remove-Migration